 Effective Debt Management for University Life

 Debt is a common part of university life.
 However, managing it effectively is key to avoiding financial stress.
-Proactive strategies can help students stay on track.
+Proactive strategies can help students stay on track as they strive to build credit and manage debt.

 Create a Realistic Student Budget